apache/spark/CONTRIBUTING.rst

 variable to ``true``.

-In Breeze - which is a development environment, ``INSTALL_PROVIDERS_FROM_SOURCES`` variable is set to true, but you can add ``--skip-installing-airflow-providers`` flag to Breeze to skip installing providers when building the images.
+In Breeze - which is a development environment, ``INSTALL_PROVIDERS_FROM_SOURCES`` variable is set to true, but you can add ``--skip-installing-airflow-providers-from-sources`` flag to Breeze to skip installing providers when building the images.

 One watch-out - providers are still always installed (or rather available) if you install airflow from